andersonsimioni/AnonNetCore_py/documentation/dht_doc.md

 - DDT merges holders for the same content.
 - DPT keeps the latest valid signed pointer.
 - DPNT keeps the valid physical-node record for the derived node id.
+- DTT merges structured entries according to its table model.

 ## Maintenance

 DHT maintenance republishes validated local records and transfers responsibility when the K closest nodes around a key change.
 This keeps records available as the local network view evolves.

 ## Limits